13 Ways to Create a Dementia Friendly Home

 Too many or clashing patterns can also cause agitation from too much visual stimulation.

-3. Leave doors open and/or add simple signs
+3. Leave doors open or add simple signs

-Because someone with dementia may not remember where rooms are in their home, it’s important to leave the interior doors open.
+Because someone with dementia may not remember where rooms are in their home, it’s essential to leave the interior doors open.

-When the inside of rooms are visible, it’s easier to navigate the house.
+When the inside of rooms is visible, it’s easier to navigate the house.

-If your older adult is frequently getting lost, consider putting up simple one-word signs (FOOD or KITCHEN) or pictures (a toilet or a bed) with an arrow pointing the way to those essential rooms.
+If your older adult frequently gets lost, consider putting up simple one-word signs (FOOD or KITCHEN) or pictures (a toilet or a bed) with an arrow pointing to those essential rooms.

 Of course, if there are rooms they shouldn’t go into, make sure to keep those doors closed and avoid calling attention to those areas.